Home » Recipes » Turnovers and Hand Pies » Blueberry Hand Pie Recipe

 a stack of blueberry hand pies on a cutting board

 Many hand pie recipes rely on a pre-made pie dough and store-bought jam.
-In this blueberry hand pie recipe, you’ll prepare all of the components from scratch.
-While slightly more time-consuming, both the pastry and the jam are fairly simple and straightforward to make, and most of the ingredients are things you already have in your kitchen.
-You’ll need:
+In this recipe you’ll prepare all of the components from scratch.
+While slightly more time-consuming, both the pastry and jam are easy and straightforward to make, and most of the components are things you already have.
+You’ll need basic baking supplies like flour, sugar, butter, milk, eggs, and salt, plus a few special ingredients for the homemade jam and the lemon-vanilla glaze:

 Blueberry hand pie recipe ingredients

-• Lemon – The blueberry jam includes a small amount of fresh lemon juice, and you’ll need more zest and juice for the glaze.
-If you have some lemons left over, save them for lemon curd or candied lemon peels.
+• Lemon – The homemade blueberry jam includes a small amount of lemon juice and zest, and you’ll need more zest and juice for the glaze.
+(If you have some lemons left over, save them for lemon curd or candied lemon peels.)
+Do not use bottled lemon juice; it contains unnecessary preservatives and can taste more bitter than fresh.
+For the glaze, zest the rind on a microplane rather than the box grater you’d use for carrots; the pieces created by a box grater are too large, and will make the glaze difficult to drizzle.

 hand holding a stack of blueberry hand pies